arkency/posts/posts/2021-05-19-limit-your-automatic-retries.md

 ## How many retries to choose?

 The less, the better for your system resilience (thus **I recommend only one retry at most**).
 Instead of automatically retry, it's better to let it fail the background job and retry it with [exponential backoff](https://github.com/pawelpacana/exponential-backoff) (sidekiq has that built-in, other background job libraries may have too).

-Same applies to frontend, especially because user, tired of waiting, could already close the tab and we are still trying to prepare a response for him -- it's better to fail the request and let the frontend decide whether to retry it again or not.
+The same applies to frontend, especially because user, tired of waiting, could already close the tab and we are still trying to prepare a response for him -- it's better to fail the request and let the frontend decide whether to retry it again or not.
 By letting it fail we have faster requests, and therefore one less reason to have a production outage related to request queuing.

 Remember that if your worker continue working on this failed task, it is not working on other tasks.
 And some failure reasons (like network error on third parties) have a high chance of happening again.

-## Third parties
+## Third party integrations

 All of the above applies also to integration with third parties.
 Even if HTTP request has failed for transient failure (like timeout), it has a high chance to happen again if retried just after fail.
 Maybe your third party is temporarily overload, maybe they are just in the middle of the deployment, maybe they have a temporary bug on which their team is already working.
 Let it fail, and retry later.